Dynatrace/Dynatrace-OneAgent-Puppet-DEPRECATED/ruxit_agent/README.md

 The group for the owner of files.

 ####`ruxit_host`
 The ruxit server to connect to.
+This defaults to the https://{tenant}.live.ruxit.com

 ####`ruxit_tenant`
 Your ruxit tenant ID.